edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 4.3 ARC Controller Architectures

 We implement 15 controller variants stemming from basic feedback control to optimal and robust control (see Table 3).
-We implement this broad family to systematically test which control-theoretic properties—such as integral action, optimality, robustness, or adaptation—are necessary for effective affective regulation.
-[EDITADO]
+We implement this broad family to systematically test which control-theoretic propertiesâ€”such as integral action, optimality, robustness, or adaptationâ€”are necessary for effective affective regulation.

 #### 4.3.1 Proportional Controllers